-a) The Organiser is also obliged to accept entries from FAI Applicants as described in paragraph 4.5.1 of Sporting Code, General Section.
+a) The Organiser is also obliged to accept entries from competitors in possession of a valid FAI Sporting Licence issued by FAI, as described in paragraph 3.3.2. of Sporting Code, General Section.

 1.2.6.4.
 Hors-Concours Entries